mvoyevoda/strato-mercata-opensource/gnosis-bridge/README.md

 ## Deploy dockerized

-1. Create `.env` and `secrets.json` in the eth-bridge folder.
+1. Create `.env` and `secrets.json` in the gnosis-bridge folder.
-2. Create `latestBlock.json` in the eth-bridge/config folder.
+2. Create `latestBlock.json` in the gnosis-bridge/config folder.
    ```
    {
     "latestBlockNumber" : 0